ibm-cloud-docs/hpc-spectrum-symphony/accessing-gui.md

     where `FLOATING_IP_ADDRESS` needs to be replaced with the floating IP address that you identified, and `STORAGE_NODE_IP_ADDRESS` needs to be replaced with the storage IP address associated with `<prefix>-scale-storage-0`, which you gathered earlier.
 3. Open a browser on the local machine, and run https://localhost:22443.
 You will get an SSL self-assigned certificate warning with your browser the first time that you access this URL.
-4. Enter your login credentials that you set up when you created your workspace to access the Spectrum Scale GUI.
+4. Enter your login credentials that you set up when you created your workspace to access the Storage Scale GUI.

 ### Accessing the compute cluster
 {: #access-compute-cluster}